Ideal for brunch, vegetable frittatas are a subtle way of saying “I’m not making individual omelets for all of you.

-A frittata is an Italian omelet to which the add-ins (potatoes, ham, cheese, veggies, rice, what have you) are beaten directly into the eggs.
 Generally it’s cooked first on the stovetop, then finished under the broiler.
-Some people cook a frittata entirely on the stovetop, flipping it during the cooking process instead of transferring the unflipped frittata to the broiler.
+Some people cook a frittata entirely on the stovetop, flipping it during the cooking process instead of transferring the pan under the broiler.
 Some people are also circus acrobats or professional skydivers.

 - 2 tablespoons (1⁄4 stick) unsalted butter